 When different trees are cut down to plant only coffee plants, during rain showers run-off is much stronger because there are not enough root systems to preserve water in the soil.
 Gradually, water washes away the soil natural nutrients, which causes erosion and growth becomes almost impossible.
 Rainwater manages to extract not only the soil nutrients but also all the chemicals with which it (or coffee) has been treated, so that everything finds its way to the local water supply.

 According to the 2016 World of Organic Agriculture report, coffee is the largest single organic crop in the world.
 Although it covers only 2 percent of the total area of all organic crops, this equates to more than 20 percent of the permanent area of all organic crops and more than half of the permanent area of all organic plants in South America, where most of the organic coffee grows.

 Some organic coffees may not necessarily be much richer in taste than mass-produced coffees but the organic coffee market is becoming more demanding for higher quality.
 For this reason, today, organic coffees are often in the specialty coffee segment.

 The first harvest of organic coffee was registered at Finca Irlanda in Chiapas, Mexico (1967).
 Organic coffees however were available on market only in the 1980s – all of them were Arabica varieties cultivated in Mexico.
 Today, there are also organic Robusta varieties.
 The first organic coffee imported to Europe is from a UCIRI cooperative of smallholders from Oaxaca, Mexico (1985).
-We also had organic coffees in our catalog, and our current organic coffee is Bio – Guatemala San Miguel.

 How does the production of organic coffee affect its taste?